ampproject/amp.dev/_guides/discovery.md

 ## Integrate with third-party platforms through additional metadata

 Sometimes a third-party site (that embeds your AMP page or includes links to it) needs to know more about your page other than the fact that it is an AMP page.
-The questions a platform might ask about your page are thinks like “Are you a news article?”, “Or a video?”, or “Do you have a screenshot and short description?”.
+The questions a platform might ask about your page are things like “Are you a news article?”, “Or a video?”, or “Do you have a screenshot and short description?”.

 This isn’t just relevant for AMP pages but for all web pages.
 For some platforms, this metadata is additional, for others it is a requirement, meaning they **won’t show links to your content if you didn’t include the right metadata**.
 Make sure you include the right metadata for the platforms you want your content to appear on.